- Planning your arrival

 - the Office of Immigration and Integration (OFII) – Its role is to set up appointments for newly arrived Paris-based students qualifying for the long stay visa and residence permit.

-- Prefecture de Police de Paris – Officers will be on site to process claims for residence permits.
+- Prefecture de Police de Paris – Staff will be on site to process claims for residence permits.

-- Housing financial assistance – officers from the CAF (Caisse des allocations familiales) will be on site to offer a service allowing a faster processing of your application for this financial assistance.
+- Housing financial assistance – Staff from the CAF (Caisse des allocations familiales) will be on site to offer a service allowing a faster processing of your application for this financial assistance.

-- Healthcare insurance & liability insurance – the student healthcare organizations such as SMEREP will be present to inform on complementary healthcare plans, mandatory liability & accident insurance, and apartment insurance.
+- Healthcare insurance & liability insurance – SMEREP, the student healthcare organization will be present to inform about complementary healthcare plans, mandatory liability & accident insurance, and apartment insurance.

 Phone and Internet